thedynamiclinker/sudocode/sys/kernel/Definition.md

 The point is that the Foundational mind cannot put these examples aside, or simply view them as special cases.

-To the Foundational mind, the entire legal system is a continuous and undocumented form of the brown bag agreement.
+To the Foundational mind, the entire legal system is a continuous and undocumented form of the brown bag phenomenon.

 When assurances are needed, the Foundational mind prefers tools that offer more reliability and predictability, for example cryptographic signatures.
 As one developer so eloquently put it: